apache/fury/docs/protocols/java_object_graph_spec.md

 If schema evolution mode is enabled globally or enabled for current class, class meta will be written as follows:

-- If meta share mode is not enabled, class meta will be written as scheme consistent mode, field meta such as field type and name will be written when the object value is being serialized using a key-value like layout.
+- If meta share mode is not enabled, class meta will be written as scheme consistent mode.
+Additionally, field meta such as field type and name will be written when the object value is being serialized using a key-value like layout.
 - If meta share mode is enabled, class will be written as a unsigned int.